maak-sdu/pyScattData/petra_p021_merge_tifs/README.md

 created.
 In the 'tif_sum' folder, subdirectories for all basenames (i.e. samples) will be created.
 The merged .tif files will be saved to these folders.

+The user is asked to provide the expected number of subframes to be merged for each scan.
+This number is only used to log cases, where a different number of subframes are encountered for a scan.
+The subframes will still be merged but the file name may be misleading.
+For example, the files
+name_cycle-00000.tif
+name_cycle-00001.tif
+name_cycle-00003.tif
+will be merged into the file name_cycle_00000-00003.tif.
+Hence, it is not evident from the name of the merged file that subframe 00002 is missing.
+This should be captured in the .log file that goes into the 'tif_sum' directory together with all the folders for each basename (i.e. sample).

+In addition, the .log file should also report if a cycle number is missing.
+The .log file is named with a time stamp and will therefore not be overwritten if the code executed with the same output path provided by the user.

+Lastly, the user is asked whether plots of all merged .tifs is desired.
+If 'y' is prompted, a 'png' folder will be created in each of the created subfolders named after the basenames (sample names).
+The plots will be saved as .png files.

 ## _Ex-situ_ PDF data for multiple cycles